RocketLeagueMapmaking/RL-docs/docs/essential/03_installing.md

 In the Project Name field, enter a good name for your project.
 I call mine RLMM (Rocket League MapMaking) but yours will be referred to as `{ProjectName}` in this guide.
 Additionally, this folder will be called `{UDK Folder}` for the rest of this guide.

-> [!WARNING]
+> [!DANGER]
-> It is recommended to not choose a project name with a space or other special characters!
+> You cannot choose a project name with a space or other special characters!
 > This could give you trouble later, such as when running installers.

 Twiddle your thumbs for a few minutes as it installs prerequisites and then installs UDK.